luizfbalves/commands/plan.md

 ---

+### 5. SELF-VERIFICATION (MANDATORY)

+Before presenting your plan, you MUST perform this verification:

+1. **Verify all file paths** mentioned in the plan actually exist or are clearly marked as "to be created"
+2. **Confirm library APIs** - re-check `context7` for any library usage you've recommended
+3. **Validate architecture claims** - ensure any statement about existing code is based on files you've read
+4. **Check for assumptions** - mark any recommendation based on incomplete information with "[Assumption]"
+5. **Use `memory`** to log: "Verified plan against X files, confirmed Y architectural decisions"

+**Only proceed after completing verification.**

-### 5. PRESENT PLAN AND ASK FOR WORKFLOW CONTINUATION
+### 6. PRESENT PLAN AND ASK FOR WORKFLOW CONTINUATION

 After generating the complete plan and TODO list, present them to the user and ask: